Nygosaki/Legit-AimBooster-Aimbot/README.md

 5. Start a new game and then press **s** (start/stop autoclicking bot).
 You can also press **e** to stop running the script.

 ### BuT I dOnt KnoW hoW tO cOmpIle iT
-Well, first of all, if that is the case, you shouldnt be here.
+If that is the case, you shouldnt be here.
-Second of all, in the future I will add a .exe for you to simply doubleclikc.
-Note, that suprise suprise you wont be able to change anything, including screen size, making the aimbot more skillful while looking less human etc.
+Just search it up/download PyCharm.

 ## Updates
 This will not be getting any updates, if you dont like something, fix it yourself